hfboyce/tableau_course/_sources/lessons/tableau1.md

 <br>
 <br>

 7\.
 Let's convert it to a verticle bar chart.
-On the toolbar right above "Columns" you'll see a "Swap rows and columns" icon.
+On the toolbar right above **Columns** you'll see a *Swap rows and columns** icon.
 This transposes your graph.

 <img src="imgs/transposetrees.png"  width = "85%" alt="404 image" />

 <br>
 <br>

-## Bubble
+### Bubble

 To answer the same question we could also have done a bubble chart.

 **Step by Step Instructions**

 1\.
+Click on the **Show Me** in the top right corner of the workspace.

 <img src="imgs/bubble1.png"  width = "85%" alt="404 image" />

 <br>
 <br>

 2\.
+This will drop down other suggested plots for the measures and dimensions we have dragged to the **Columns** and **Rows** shelves.

+Select the bubble diagram that's at the bottom right of the **Show Me** menu.

 <img src="imgs/bubble2.png"  width = "85%" alt="404 image" />

 <br>
 <br>

-3\.
+And Voila!
+Bubble plot!
+Easy as that!

 <img src="imgs/bubble3.png"  width = "85%" alt="404 image" />

 <br>
 <br>

+It would be nice to add some colour no?

 4\.
+To add colour to a field, we can drag it to the colour option on the **Marks** card.
+Here we are dragging `Neighbourhood Name`.

 <img src="imgs/bubble4.png"  width = "85%" alt="404 image" />

 <br>
 <br>

+This was a problematic choice though, there seem to be duplicate colours and it's not an effective colour channel.

 5\.
+Let's remove the `Neighbourhood Name` from the colour channel by right-clicking it in the **Marks** card and selecting **Remove** from the dropdown menu.

 <img src="imgs/bubble5.png"  width = "85%" alt="404 image" />